FredTheDino/Hate/README.md

 ### Rendering
 - [x] Render textures.
 - [x] Render sub sprites.
-- [-] Simple animations.
+- [x] Simple animations.
 (It's kinda in, it's maybe a bit more manual then I'd like...)
 - [x] Layering.
 - [ ] Paralax alternatives.
 (Is it needed?
 I'm thinking of holding of on this for now.)
 - [x] Font rendering.